 Pharmacy TechnicianPharmacy Technician Associate of Applied Science Degree

 Pharmacy Technician Diploma

-Pharmacy technicians play an integral role in assisting pharmacists with medication dispensing.
-Pharmacy technicians work in hospitals, drug stores, and other medical settings.
+Pharmacy technicians play an integral role in assisting pharmacists with medication dispensing and pharmaceutical care.
+Pharmacy technicians work in hospitals, drug stores, and other specialty pharmacy settings.
 Pharmacy technicians perform a variety of duties that require strong attention to detail.
 Many pharmacy technicians perform duties such as the following:

 - Screen prescription orders for accuracy and completeness